 GO TOWN & COUNTRY

 Day 3 – Find out why Sheridan is called the Golf Capital of Wyoming.
 Sheridan is home to three courses and 63 holes of championship golf.
 Swing your sticks at The Powder Horn, Kendrick Golf Course and Buffalo Golf Course.

 Day 4 – Decode American history at the Little Bighorn Battlefield National Monument, Fort Phil Kearny, Connor Battlefield, and more.
 Experience the past through Bozeman Trail Days, the Fetterman Massacre, and Rosebud.

-Day 5 – Come to known Sheridan’s flourishing arts and culture scene.
-Take in a concert or a play at the historic WYO Theater, Mars Black Box Theater, Kendrck Park, or the Carriage House Theater.
-Visit the Trails End Concert Park for world-class outdoor performances, explore cutting-edge art collections at The Brinton Museum in Big Horn, and then head out and see what local artists are up to by way of the Ucross Foundation and Galleries.
+Day 5 – Come to know Sheridan’s flourishing arts and culture scene.
+Take in a concert or a play at the historic WYO Theater, Mars Black Box Theater, Kendrick Park, or the Carriage House Theater.
+Visit the Trails End Concert Park for world-class outdoor performances, explore the expansive Western and American Indian art collections at The Brinton Museum in Big Horn, and then head out and see what local artists are up to by way of the Ucross Foundation and Galleries.
 Downtown is home to more than 60 pieces of outdoor art, from Jerry McKellar’s beloved Huckleberry Daze grizzly bear to D. Michael Thomas’ epic Cool Waters cowboy at Whitney Commons.
 Sheridan’s community art sculptures are curious, creative, and unique.

 Day 6 – Head up to Story and enjoy beautiful South Piney Creek.
 The South Fork of Piney Creek is a small mountain stream that courses through a beautiful limestone-walled canyon with opportunities for hiking, fishing, and rock climbing.